Windows 10 April Update (RS4) brings new privacy settings

 The privacy concerns that users expressed about Windows 10 also drew the attention of the EFF.
 As a quick reminder, the Electronic Frontier Foundation openly accused Microsoft of violating user privacy by unlawfully retaining user data with Windows 10.

-Tired of hearing the same accusations all over again, Microsoft decided to change its data collection strategy in Windows 10 Spring Creators Update, also known as Redstone 4 or Windows 10 v1803.
+Tired of hearing the same accusations all over again, Microsoft decided to change its data collection strategy in Windows 10 April Update, also known as Redstone 4 or Windows 10 v1803.

-More specifically, the Spring Creators Update introduces a new privacy setup experience in order to help users ‘make focused choices about their privacy’.
+More specifically, the Windows 10 April Update introduced a new privacy setup experience in order to help users ‘make focused choices about their privacy’.

 In case you want to be secure while surfing the internet, you will need to get a full-dedicated tool to secure your network.
 Install now Cyberghost VPN and secure yourself.
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access.